All Episodes

 What year was Hurricane Hugo?

-At any rate, so somebody find out what your Hurricane Hugo was.
+At any rate, somebody find out what your Hurricane Hugo was.

-This is from the uh Charleston, South Carolina Post and Courier.
+This is from the Charleston, South Carolina Post and Courier.

-Headline, FEMA again plays the villain uh to uh some across low country.
+Headline, FEMA again plays the villain to some across low country.

-Uh hard feelings toward agencies stirred up as residents watch familiar response.
+Hard feelings toward agency stirred up as residents watch familiar response.

-Hurricane Katrina is leaving one more big black blotch on the reputation of FEMA, villapied in the low country since Hurricane Hugo, and frustrating residents as recently as Hurricane Gaston last year.
+Hurricane Katrina is leaving one more big black blotch on the reputation of FEMA, vilipide in the low country since Hurricane Hugo and frustrating residents as recently as Hurricane Gaston last year.

-The uh the no the nation's watched in horror as New Orleans has descended into lawlessness and despair in the wake of Katrina.
+The nation's watched in horror as New Orleans has descended into lawlessness and despair in the wake of Katrina.

 By most accounts, armed looters now roam the streets.